Adapters

 HTTP client patterns

-Adapters use a standardized two-layer HTTP client architecture to separate low-level API operations from high-level domain logic while enabling efficient cloning for Python bindings.
+Adapters use a two-layer HTTP client architecture: a raw client for low-level API operations and a domain client for high-level logic.
+The split also enables efficient cloning for Python bindings.

 Client structure